 Raising Kids Ages 15-16

-Kids at this age fail to assess the situations they find themselves in and often end up regretting it, but not knowing how they got there.
+Kids at this age fail to assess the situations they find themselves in and often end up regretting it but not knowing how they got there.
 They are simply risk takes and willing to do things that are on edge.
 Parenting for this age should include maintaining an active communication line, even demanding honest and open conversation so that you can help them to process their thoughts.
 The process of assisting with friendships also continues at this age.
-Although they are more mature and now have a preference for types of friends, relationship challenges, and pressures of social media need help from parents.
-However, if a stable relationship isn’t present before this age, it becomes much more challenging to break through the communication barrier now.
+Although they are more mature and now prefer types of friends, relationship challenges and pressures of social media need help from parents.
+However, if a stable relationship isn’t present before this age, it becomes more challenging to break through the communication barrier now.

-If a respectful relationship is in place all along, then the task is much more comfortable at this age.
-The respect must go both ways.
+If a respectful relationship is in place all along, the task is much more comfortable.
+Respect must go both ways.
 Parents need to listen to kids without always giving advice or saying, “should have.”
 I like what the late Wayne Dyer used to say, “Don’t should on people.”
 It is telling that when we say you should have to someone, even an adult, we’re taking them back to the situation that they have already handled the best they could and saying you should have done it this way.
 It is a lot like backseat driving.

-Keep talking with your teen and stay genuinely interested without giving advice and they will enjoy being around you and will bring you relationship problems that they have in their life presently.
+Keep talking with your teen and stay genuinely interested without giving advice, and they will enjoy being around you.
+They will bring you relationship problems that they have in their life presently.

 Yours for Better Parenting,